x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

 ### force coredump

-Next this is to force bianry to dumped core memory.
+Next this is to force binary to dumped core memory.

-In normal case, if we `kill` or `ctrl+c` bianry, it might exit quietly without any error and there for no core mmmory to dump.
+In normal case, if we `kill` or `ctrl+c` binary, it might exit quietly without any error and there for no core memory to dump.

-But in the `kill` command there are some signals that caused a bianry to drop core momory. check [signal man page](https://man7.org/linux/man-pages/man7/signal.7.html) ;**[source of this information](https://stackoverflow.com/questions/979141/how-to-programmatically-cause-a-core-dump-in-c-c)**
+But in the `kill` command there are some signals that caused a binary to drop core memory. check [signal man page](https://man7.org/linux/man-pages/man7/signal.7.html) ;**[source of this information](https://stackoverflow.com/questions/979141/how-to-programmatically-cause-a-core-dump-in-c-c)**

 ![](screenshots/kill-signals.png)